 You may want to first find out just how much energy you are wasting; this can be done using an energy calculator; then determine your energy budget.
 When this is done, you can then begin to prioritize your appliances; based on which needs to be changed first and which can stay a while longer.
 When shopping for new appliances, you may want to look for those that carry the Energy Star label; this shows that the appliances have met the necessary criteria for energy efficiency.
 You may also want to consider changing the most frequently used light bulbs around your house to energy saver bulbs

 According to the department of energy, windows tend to let out way too much heat.
 They can even account for a large amount of your heating or cooling bills.
 Now, replacing your windows may be expensive, but, in the long run, getting energy-efficient windows would save you a lot of money, and energy that could have been lost.
 Apart from just saving you money and energy, energy-efficient windows will also increase your home value and overall curb appeal should you decide to sell.

 A Smart Thermostat Is a Great Investment

-We know that heating and cooling of a home can be quite energy consuming and costly; so, what better way is there to manage your energy and bills, than managing the heating and cooling of your home?
+We know that heating and cooling of a home can be quite energy-consuming and costly; so, what better way is there to manage your energy and bills, than managing the heating and cooling of your home?
 A smart thermostat is an excellent way to begin.
-The great thing about a smart thermostat is, it has the ability to learn your habits.
+The great thing about a smart thermostat is, that it can learn your habits.
 This means that, based on your habits, the smart thermostat can anticipate when you are most likely to be home and adjust the temperature accordingly.

 Saving energy in your home is a big deal.
 It is also saving money and being eco-friendly.
-These top 5 tips are mostly cost effective and even those that are not, have cost effective alternatives available.
-They are also mostly DIY tips; so you can save up on installation costs.
+These top 5 tips are the most cost-effective and even those that are not, have cost-effective alternatives available.
+They are also mostly DIY tips; so, you can save up on installation costs.

 Would you not want to take charge of your home energy today?
 Use these tips and start now to make the necessary changes to help you save your energy and save your money in the process.